Aboot-face/cross-cluster-synchronizer-operator/README.md

     - "cluster2"
   resources:
     - kind: "ConfigMap"
-      name: "test-configmap"
+      namespace: "test2"
     - kind: "ConfigMap"
       name: "test-configmap2"
-  namespaces:
-    - "test"
+      namespace: "test"
   namespaceHandling: "create"
 ```

-This will sync the `test-configmap` and `test-configmap2` resources to the `cluster2` cluster from the `cluster1` cluster.
-These are all in the `test` namespace.
+This will sync the `test-configmap2` resource in the `test` namespace to the `cluster2` cluster from the `cluster1` cluster.
+It will also sync all ConfigMaps in the `test2` namespace.
 `namespaceHandling` is for if a namespace is not detected, how does the operator handle this.
 The two valid options are `create` and `fail`.
 These are pretty self explanitory.

 Just keep in mind that **currently** the resources are only synced when the `SyncConfig` CR is applied to the cluster.